KatrineOdumNielsen/Thesis/README.md

 # Thesis
-## This repository includes all the files that have been used throughout our thesis.
+## This repository includes all code that is necessary to conduct the analysis and discussion.
 ## The code should be run in the order indicated by the title of the files.
 That is;
 ### 1A_dataset_warga.py
 ### 1B_dataset.py